GeneralYadoc/ChatAIStream/README.md

   # Wait any key inputted from keyboad.
   input()

-  # Turn off runnging flag in order to finish printing fung of dhit sample.
+  # Turn off runnging flag in order to finish printing messages and answers by the sample.
   running=False

   # Finish getting ChatGPT answers.